sultanlang/sultan/README.md

 ```

 ```
-#it was an example of sultanc
+#it is an example of sultanc
 let: x int :=1;
-# in for beta testing we foudn this better will be
+# in for beta testing we found this better will be
 let x: int =1;
 # and using the : for reassignment for example
 # x is 1